Swatisharma78/ATM-CARD/README.md

 React ATM-Card Link:-

-I made a ATM Card using Recat that have a form section first you need to fill this form and submit it then your card is ready See this Output ..............
+I create a ATM Card using React that have a form section first you need to fill this form and submit it then your card is ready See this Output ..............

 Deploye Link: https://sage-froyo-6191e5.netlify.app/